-The toxicity study was carried out using thirty-five (35) male and female Swiss albino mice (weighing 20 - 25 g) obtained from the Laboratory Animals Center, College of Medicine.
-University of Lagos.
+The toxicity study was carried out using thirty-five (35) male and female Swiss albino mice (weighing 20 - 25 g) obtained from the Laboratory Animals Center, College of Medicine, University of Lagos.
 The animals were randomly distributed into: one control group and six treated groups, containing five animals per group.
+The rationale for five mice per group was to obtain more reliable mortality information following the polyherbal administration.
 They were maintained on animal cubes (Feeds Nigeria Ltd), provided with water ad libitum and were allowed to acclimatize for seven days to the laboratory conditions before the experiment.
 After the overnight fasting, the control group received 0.3 ml of acacia solution (2 %) orally.
-The doses 1.0, 2.5, 5.0, 10.0, 15.0 and 20.0 g/kg were respectively administered orally to the groups from acacia solution of the extract gel which was prepared by dispersing 16 g of the gel with 7 ml of the acacia solution in a 100 ml beaker and transferred to a 20 mL volumetric flask.
+The doses 1.0, 2.5, 5.0, 10.0, 15.0 and 20.0 g/kg bwt were respectively administered orally to the groups from acacia solution of the extract gel which was prepared by dispersing 16 g of the gel with 7 ml of the acacia solution in a 100 ml beaker and transferred to a 20 mL volumetric flask.
 The beaker rinsed with the acacia solution was transferred to the volumetric flask and the volume made to mark with the acacia solution.
 The animals were observed continuously for the first 4 hrs and then for each hour for the next 24 hrs and at 6 hourly interval for the next 48 hrs after administering the extract to observe any death or changes in general behaviour and other physiological activities (Shah et al., 1997; Bürger et al., 2005).